Regular completions of $\mathbb{Z}^n$-free groups: Effective regular completions

 The effectiveness part easily follows.
 Indeed, the centralizers of $K_T$ associated to the generators $\gamma_e^{\pm 1}, e \in \Psi_G$ are a part of the effective hierarchy for $G$.
-Every end $a$ of $T$ which does not belong to $\Gamma_{K_T}$ is $K_T$-conjugate to $b$ which is defined by some $\gamma_e^{\pm 1}$.
-Hence, if $a = g \cdot b$ then $C_a = g C_b g^{-1}$ and $C_b$ is a part of the effective hierarchy.
-Next, the intersection of $T$ with a finite subtree of $\Gamma_G$ formed formed by the paths corresponding to $\gamma_e^{\pm 1}, e \in \Psi_G$ can be found effectively.
-Hence, all branch-points in this intersection (which is now a subtree of $T$) can also be found effectively and every branch-point of $T$ which does not belong to $\Gamma_{K_T}$ is $K_T$ conjugate to one of these.
-Finally, in (d), if $Y$ is given effectively then from the construction above it follows that $Y'$ is a disjoint union of several copies of $Y$, so it can be found effectively as we.
+Every end $a$ of $T - \Gamma_{K_T}$ is $K_T$-conjugate to an end $b$, which is defined by some $\gamma_e^{\pm 1}$.
+Hence, if $a = g \cdot b$, then $C_a = g C_b g^{-1}$ and $C_b$ is a part of the effective hierarchy.
+Next, every segment in the finite union of the segments $[\varepsilon, x_S],\ S \in \mathcal{K}$ is represented by a computable function, hence, the intersection of $T$ with this union of segments can be found effectively.
+It follows that one can effectively find representatives of branch-points in $T - \Gamma_{K_T}$.
+Finally, in (d), if $Y$ is given effectively, then from the construction above it follows that $Y'$ is a disjoint union of finitely many copies of $Y$, so it can be found effectively as well. \end{proof}